Prompt-based-Stance-Control-for-LLMs/Prompt-based_Stance_Control_for_LLMs/README.md

 # Prompt-Based Stance Control in German: An Evaluation of LLMs for Experimental Research on Attitude Change
-This repository contains all the scripts used in the paper *Prompt-Based Stance Control in German: An Evaluation of LLMs for Experimental Research on Attitude Change*, which was published `at the <TODO>`.
+This repository contains all the scripts used in the paper *Prompt-Based Stance Control in German: An Evaluation of LLMs for Experimental Research on Attitude Change*, which was published at LREC 2026.

 # Usage
 All code used to select the stance detection method, are located in the `Stance Detection` folder.